MLVNBLBR/LabExam_Balbar_Melvin/README.md

 # IT 332 Midterm Lab Exam – Melvin R. Balbar

 ## Description
-This project demonstrates a basic login system using web development and Git version control.
+This is basic login system using github and git.

 ## Features
 - Login form (email + password)